RDYG18/Rene-wind-preventive-maintenance/README.md

 **Interpretation**:

-XGBoost outperformed all other models, achieving the highest recall (83.8%) and the most consistent performance across cross-validation.
+XGBoost outperformed all other models, achieving the highest recall (83.8%) and the most consistent performance across cross validation.
 Its ability to handle noisy and imbalanced sensor data made it the most effective and reliable choice for detecting turbine failures.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/01ee90bc-abed-4a78-9961-176f43e1c44c" width="400"/>